mbasagoitia/robotics/robotic-mapping-trajectory-generation/week-5/differential-kinematics-and-control.md

 - x: distance
 - x': speed/velocity

-x' = r * theta l'/2 + r * theta r'/2
+x' = r * phi l'/2 + r * phi r'/2
-w' = (r * theta r' - r * theta l') / d
+w' = (r * phi r' - r * phi l') / d

 Where:

 x' = speed of the robot
 w' = rotational speex
 r = wheel radius
-theta' = derivative of wheel orientation of each wheel (left and right)
+phi' = derivative of wheel orientation of each wheel (left and right)

-If we rearrange the above equations to solve for theta, we see that this is similar to the equations used to minimize the error of the robot's distance and angle from the target.
+If we rearrange the above equations to solve for phi, we see that this is similar to the equations used to minimize the error of the robot's distance and angle from the target.

 ## Minimizing Error